SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-03-mandarc-vi.md

 *****

-You are my moonbeam
+You are my moonbeam<br/>
-parody of
+parody of <br/>
-you are my sunshine
+you are my sunshine<br/>
-originally by the
+originally by the <br/>
 pine ridge boys

-I had a day-mare, as I lay dozing a fevered vision of time gone by you were a doll, dear, and I a skel'ton and I knew we both had died
+I had a day-mare, as I lay dozing<br/>
+a fevered vision of time gone by<br/>
+you were a doll, dear, and I a skel'ton<br/>
+and I knew we both had died

 // chorus:

-you are my moonbeam, my only moonbeam you break my debuffs when times are blue i hope you'll see, girl, how much we need two please don't make my moonbeam askew
+you are my moonbeam, my only moonbeam<br/>
+you break my debuffs when times are blue<br/>
+i hope you'll see, girl, how much we need two<br/>
+please don't make my moonbeam askew

-a secret shared, girl, became a lover each morning bless-ed by your sweet kiss but now you're wishing to be my brother lasting 'wake is no such bliss
+a secret shared, girl, became a lover<br/>
+each morning bless-ed by your sweet kiss<br/>
+but now you're wishing to be my brother<br/>
+lasting 'wake is no such bliss

 // chorus:

-you are my moonbeam, my only moonbeam you break my debuffs when times are blue i hope you'll see, girl, how much we need two please don't make my moonbeam askew
+you are my moonbeam, my only moonbeam<br/>
+you break my debuffs when times are blue<br/>
+i hope you'll see, girl, how much we need two<br/>
+please don't make my moonbeam askew

-your voice a chorus of fotons merry your gentle eying warms me so
+your voice a chorus of fotons merry<br/>
+your gentle eying warms me so<br/>
-but if your Talent, you leave behind you you'll regret it all some day
+but if your Talent, you leave behind you<br/>
+you'll regret it all some day

 // chorus:

-you are my moonbeam, my only moonbeam you break my debuffs when times are blue i hope you'll see, girl, how much we need two please don't make my moonbeam askew
+you are my moonbeam, my only moonbeam<br/>
+you break my debuffs when times are blue<br/>
+i hope you'll see, girl, how much we need two<br/>
+please don't make my moonbeam askew

 *****